E2 Visa Lawyer

 - Be a national of a country with which the U.S. maintains a treaty of commerce and navigation;

-- Have invested or is actively in the process of investing a substantial amount of capital in a new or existing U.S. business; and
+- Have invested or are actively in the process of investing a substantial amount of capital in a new or existing U.S. business; and

-- Be seeking to enter the U.S. solely to develop and direct the investment enterprise, a real, active commercial undertaking which produces services or goods for profit.
+- Be seeking to enter the U.S. solely to develop and direct the investment enterprise, a real, active commercial undertaking that produces services or goods for profit.

 Nationality and Ownership